 Before you finish your itinerary OR even pick your dates you may want to look at if and when a festival is taking place!
 I ALWAYS do this when I am building my itinerary.
 Sometimes picking dates are inevitable but sometimes you can time it so you are close by to a festival.

-In Europe festivals happen almost every weekend somewhere.
+In Europe, Amsterdam and more dense cities have festivals almost every weekend somewhere.
 Whether Europeans celebrate the harvest of a new crop, a King’s Birthday in the Netherlands or the Flower Parade from Noordwijk to Haarlem you’ll want to catch one of these!

 Be careful of BICYCLES!